Skip to content Accessibility info

 Source: Augustyniak Insurance Group, 2026.
 Single-vehicle policies only.
 Other factors (driver, coverage level, carrier) vary across these groups.

-A 2021 or newer vehicle costs about $734 more per year to insure than a pre-2011 vehicle.
-That is roughly $61 per month.
+A 2021 or newer vehicle costs about $734 more per year to insure than a pre-2011 vehicle, or roughly $61 per month.

 For older or specialty vehicles, we write classic car insurance with agreed-value policies.